Better Bunching, Nicer Notching: Solutions

-As a rule of thumb, we recommend researchers to plot the bounds in Theorem \ref{theo_partial} as a function of $M$ for a range of values that includes $m_0$, $m_1$, and possibly bigger values, e.g., up to $2 m_1$.
 Theorem \ref{theo_partial} is important to quantify the magnitude of the impossibility problem of identification using kinks.
 If the bounds plotted for a range of $M$ values admit elasticities that are too different in economic terms, then the identifying assumptions play a critical role in determining the elasticity.
-We give full details and implement this sensitivity analysis in the empirical section using our \texttt{bunching} Stata package (Section \ref{sec:application}).\footnote{It is important to clarify that the problem of choosing $M$ is different than the typical problem of choosing a tuning parameter, e.g., a bandwidth or polynomial order in non-parametric estimation.
-The value of $M$ represents a choice of functional form assumption, while in non-parametric estimation, you typically choose the tuning parameter to achieve desirable properties of the estimator for a given functional form assumption.}
+We give full details and implement this sensitivity analysis in the empirical section using our \texttt{bunching} Stata package (Section \ref{sec:application}).\footnote{It is important to clarify that the problem of choosing $M$ is different than the typical problem of choosing a tuning parameter, e.g., a bandwidth or polynomial order in nonparametric estimation.
+The value of $M$ represents a choice of functional form assumption, while in nonparametric estimation, you typically choose the tuning parameter to achieve desirable properties of the estimator for a given functional form assumption.}

 We developed Theorem \ref{theo_partial} independently of \cite{blomquist2017a}, who were the first to present a partial identification result for $\eps$.
 While we assume the PDF has bounded slope, \cite{blomquist2017a} partially identify the elasticity by assuming the PDF of heterogeneity is monotone.
 Our approach has three valuable properties that make it novel.
 The first is that the bounds of our partially-identified set have closed-form solutions.
 Second, an observed mass point implies a positive elasticity even for large values of the slope $M$, which is in line with the theoretical prediction that agents respond to a change in incentives.
 Third, it nests and is easily comparable to the original bunching estimator based on the trapezoidal approximation.